Ruthin Cycling Club currently organises weekly group on-road rides as detailed below, and supports local Time Trial events in the summer season.

 We always aim to ‘Start as a group, Ride as a group and Finish as a Group.’

 We meet in Ruthin at St Peter’s Square in the centre of the town, by the Clock Tower.

 We ask members to register their intention to join a ride by signing up on RideWithGPS (see below for more details).
 We email all members a reminder a few days beforehand and publish any pre-planned routes there.
 This makes it much easier to plan riding groups, keeping them to a manageable size, and to nominate ride leaders.

-Sunday Long Rides (9:00 am start, promptly!) meeting at The Centre, we have rides for three ability levels, covering 40-60 miles on pre-published routes using RideWithGPS.
+Sunday Long Rides (9:00 am start, promptly!) meeting at St Peter’s Square, we have rides for three ability levels, covering 40-60 miles on pre-published routes using RideWithGPS.

 The B’s average 11-13 mph (plus stops!) depending on how hilly it is and we make sure no-one gets left behind.

 The Intermediates average say 13-15 mph with fewer stops